ADVICE & ETIQUETTE tips are farther below.

 If you do not have a Coordinator, select someone to be on site to answer questions, make sure

 everything is ready, handle last minute details, keep wedding participants in line, relay information, make sure musicians and photographers know the plan and have queues, and prevent visitors while you are preparing.
 This is when everything must come together and someone needs to be in charge.
-(See our Wedding Consultant page for coordination services from Weddings by Dan.)
+(See top of page for coordination services by Dan.)

 CHILDREN IN WEDDINGS

 If there are children you would like to play a special role in the wedding, here are

 Under Age 4 – Children under the age of four may be very cute all dressed up ready to participate, and rehearsals may even go great.
 However when the real thing comes, a large crowd, public attention, a strange photographer, oohs and ahhs and changing moods can easily turn things into a nightmare.
 Including them is always a bit risky, and it may be more appopriate to give them extra attention at the reception.
 If you are set on having them in the wedding, having someone carry or walk with them after the mothers of the bride and groom are seated is appropriate.
 Having them pulled in a wagon sometimes works but is still risky.

 Ages 4 to 8 - A flower girl is usually between the ages of 4 and 8 who has a special connection to the bride and groom.
 She can scatter rose pedals or leaves and walks in immediately before the Bride.
 A ring bearer is usually a young boy between the ages of 4 and 8 who has a special connection to the bride and groom.
 He may be related to them, or just be a family friend.
 He walks down the aisle with the flower girl, or alone after the last bridesmaid, with the wedding rings (real or costume) tied to a small pillow.
 In some instances children might carry in a sign reading “Here comes the Bride.”